Apsaraconda/dns-lookup/README.md

 ```
 If no flag is selected, the program is executed by default against DNS servers in Hong Kong.

-*Note:* On Windows, the terminal may use CP866 encoding by default, so before launching it is recommended to set the terminal encoding to UTF-8 by entering the command:
+*Note:* If the Windows system language is not English, the terminal may use an encoding other than UTF-8 by default and redirecting output to a file may not display correctly.
+For example, for Russian, this is CP866.
+In this case, before starting, it is recommended to set the terminal encoding to UTF-8 by entering the command:
 ```
 chcp 65001
 ```